steineggerlab/Metabuli/README.md

 The procedure to build a database with NCBI or GTDB taxonomy are described below.

 ### User-provided CDS information (optional)
-The `--cds-info` option in the `build` and `updateDB` command can be used to provide a list of absolute paths to CDS files.
+The `--cds-info` option in the `build` and `updateDB` command is for providing a list of absolute paths to CDS files.
 For the accessions included in the files, the provided CDS information will be used, and Prodigal's gene prediction will be skipped.
-Currently, only uncompressed GenBank or RefSeq CDS files like below are supported.
+Currently, only GenBank or RefSeq CDS files like below are supported.
 ```
 Example:
 GCA_000839185.1_ViralProj14174_cds_from_genomic.fna
+GCA_000839185.1_ViralProj14174_cds_from_genomic.fna.gz
 ```

 ### NCBI taxonomy based database